 The British had already committed to pilot production of GA / tabun and GB / sarin and did not need a new agent, so they handed it on in turn to the Americans.
 As mentioned, the British never went into full production of nerve gases, and finally renounced use of offensive CW in 1956.
 The Americans developed the formula into a weapon, designated "VX".
 The older G agents were volatile and tended to evaporate rapidly.
 They were not persistent.
 VX, in contrast, had the viscosity of motor oil, and like mustard gas would puddle up on the ground after an attack and stay there.
 VX was persistent and much more toxic than GB / sarin.
 The US opened a plant in Newport, Indiana, to produce VX in volume.
 By 1967, the Americans had thousands of tonnes of VX.
 A range of other "V agents" were developed, with the "V" providing a handy reminder of their viscous nature, but VX was the most popular and prominent.

 Other work was performed on delivery systems, including artillery shells, the M-23 gas landmine, the M-55 unguided gas rocket, and the Mark 116 "Weteye" air-dropped gas bomb.
 Defensive systems were not ignored either, with development of new gas masks, protective clothing, decontamination systems and kits, and primitive detection systems.
 A nerve gas antidote, known as "atropine", was also evaluated, and atropine hypodermic auto-injector kits were produced in quantity.
-Atropine is an anti-spasmodic drug that is incidentally used by optometrists to dilate the pupils of patients for inspection of their eyes, and is a derivative of the natural toxin belladonna obtained from the nightshade plant.
+Atropine is an anti-spasmodic drug, a derivative of the natural toxin belladonna obtained from the nightshade plant.